Creating a Career Development Plan: Tips and Strategies

 - What do I think I could do better?

-Set out the long-term goals for your chosen career field precisely.
-Having clearly defined long-term goals will help you focus on what you’d like to achieve in the next few years.
+Identify the long-term objectives of your chosen career field precisely.
+Setting clear goals for the long term will help you focus on what you would like to accomplish in the near future.

 Ask yourself these questions: